 Written by Joseph Stefano from a book by Robert Bloch

-Few movies truly change the course of moviemaking, and fewer still had more influence than a certain little horror item that went into wide release exactly sixty years ago this week.
+Few movies truly changed the course of moviemaking, and fewer still had more influence than a certain little horror item that went into wide release exactly sixty years ago this week.
 One of the most talked about and written-up films of all time began as Hitchcock’s personal challenge to himself.
-Cheap horror pix were cleaning up at the box office, even some by a director who was imitating The Master of Suspense’s personal appearances in his own trailers.
+Cheap horror pix were cleaning up at the box office, even some by a director that imitated The Master of Suspense’s personal appearances in his own trailers.
 Hitch determined to beat them at their own game.
 Made on as tight a budget as the independents, his Psycho would be different — it would deliver real horror film shocks and scares instead of mild haunted-house thrills.

 Hitchcock’s most taboo breaking, history making shock scene is a murder montage that splinters a stabbing death into dozens of short, sharp edits.
 We’re convinced we’re seeing content unacceptable for 1960 — flesh-piercing stabs (no) and nudity (well, sort of).
-The sequence ends like a horrible joke, with death staring back at us, glassy-eyed and inert.
-The camera executes some amazing maneuvers that communicate the desolation of murder far better than words could.
+The sequence ends like a horrible joke, with death staring back at us glassy-eyed and inert.
+Amazing camera maneuvers communicate the desolation of murder far better than words.
 We follow Marion Crane’s lifeblood as it is flushed down the shower drain.

-Modern audiences that didn’t experience Psycho in a theater can’t know the impact it had when new… it was Big.
-Lila searches the death house, seeing odd statuary and a creepy depression in a bed … and then takes in Norman’s room with its pitiful toys.
+Modern audiences that didn’t experience Psycho in a theater can’t know its impact when new… it was Big.
+Lila searches the death house, finding odd statuary and a creepy depression in a bed … and then takes in Norman’s room with its pitiful toys.
 An unhappy stuffed rabbit is the limit of despair.
 Lila opens a journal and reacts to what’s written inside — our imagination jumps to vile possibilities.

 Composer Bernard Herrmann’s music score is as powerful as any opera.
 His orchestrations are attuned to the shiver zone in one’s spinal cord, the tingly nerves connected to the hair on the back of the neck.
 For the frequent passages of dialogue-free suspense, Herrmann’s music plays viewers like a musical instrument, expressing anxiety when Lila backs away from menace, and bearing down when she dares to approach it.
 The day is gone when a large audience could enjoy Psycho together as virgin viewers.
 I wish I could convey the chemistry in the theater when this movie grabbed viewers by the throat.

-What Psycho possesses that all but a few horror films do not is genuine profundity.
+Psycho possesses what few horror films do — genuine profundity.
 Critics Raymond Durgnat and especially Robin Wood made the case that Hitchcock films are the cinematic equal of great literature.
 As Robin Wood explains, the focus is on eyes.
 The ‘camera eye’ continually pushes forward in search of unknown horrors.
 The eyes of the stuffed birds are dead, and stare without seeing; the State Trooper’s opaque sunglasses make him an emotionless judge of Marion’s suspicious behavior.
 Mrs. Bates’ hollow eyes are lifeless black pits that reflect Lila’s fear back in her face.
 Robin Wood points out the most horrible eye of all, Marion’s staring pupil.
 It’s a sympathetic eye that weeps a teardrop even after Marion is gone.
 It might be saying, ‘What happened?’ or ‘I was once alive, look at me now’ or ‘You’re next, every last one of you.’